matze-dd/Tex2txt/README.md

 Before application, variables in this script have to be customized.
 For placement of intermediate text and line number files, the script uses an auxiliary directory designated by variable $txtdir.
-This directory and possibly necessary sub-directories will be created without request.
+This directory and possibly necessary subdirectories will be created without request.
 They can be deleted with option --delete.
 The script will refuse to create auxiliary files outside of the directory